6 Reasons I’m A Bad Mom

 I didn’t mean to build a future nerd prodigy… it’s just sort of happening.
 Sorry that I’m not sorry?

 Conclusion?
 I think every parent does their best (I mean, assuming you aren’t reading this in a prison somewhere for you know, abusing your kids or something) and that when it’s all over you just have to comfort yourself with the knowledge that your parents loved you, you loved them, and they totally fucked you up.
 You just do what you can and kind of cross your fingers at the end of the day in hopes that you both come out of the experience relatively intact.
-TC Mark
+Thought Catalog Logo Mark